 Thinking of government as a social technology is nothing new, but I find this perspective novel.
 And since I’m one to torture analogies the breaking point, I’ll extend this even further.

 There two salient forms of social coercion: economic incentives, and personal threat.
 And these are leveraged by the technology of the state to hold itself together and ensure stability; taxes, imprisonment, paychecks, laws, education, et cetera.
 They all are innovations existing to further the goals of the state, which align with the people more often than not.

-Just as matter has more latent energy than is usually released, humanity in general has an optimizing power orders of magnitude greater than is typically seen.
+Just as matter has more latent energy than is easily utilised, humanity, in general, has an organisation potential orders of magnitude greater than our status quo.
 Optimal education, legal structure, and accommodation to the needs of people could hypothetically produce such a technical utopia.

-The main issue with that is the fact that nothing guarantees such a technical maxima even exists, and if it does, would be secure against enough forms of stress and sabotage to even be worth implementing.
+The main issue with this is that nothing guarantees such a technical maxima even exists, and if it does, would be secure against enough forms of stress and sabotage to even be worth implementing.

-But a countercounterpoint would simple to note that space of all possible governments is combinatorically large, and all ‘optimal’ is is devising a metric of goodness (which could, should, include stability).
-Combinatoric spaces are huge, it’s virtually mathematical fact that there would be a really simple possibility in there that would utterly blow our minds.
+But a counter-counter-point would note that space of all possible governments is large — combinatorically large — and achieving ‘optimal’ means devising a metric of goodness (which could, should, include stability).
+Combinatoric spaces are huge, it’s statistically plausible that there would be a very simple possibility in there that would utterly blow our minds.

-The only problem is to get there, we’d need an optimizing algorithm capable of realistically and intelligently traversing the culture-space containing every recipe for good society.
+The only problem is to get there, we’d need an optimizing algorithm capable of realistically and intelligently traversing the culture-space containing every possible society.
 Cultural evolution is good, but not that good.
 Come to think of it, neither are human minds.